McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/6_Practical_Virtual_Exp_diffraction/README.md

 In this training, we present a set of sample components to be inserted into beam-line models in order to build so-called virtual experiments.

-Currently, [McXtrace](http://www.mcxtrace.org) supports a limited set of sample types, and mostly focuses on diffraction related studies.
-Other samples are planned, to model e.g. EXAFS, fluorescence, ARPES, ...).
+Currently, [McXtrace](http://www.mcxtrace.org) supports a set of sample types, including *diffraction* related studies.
+There is also support for *fluorescence*, Compton and Rayleight scattering, and a limited support for *inelastic* scattering.
+Other samples are planned, to model e.g. EXAFS, ARPES, ...).
 We hope you can contribute to this effort in the future.
 Also, these components are still under active development.

 Inserting a sample component within a beam-line description constitutes a way to simulate a measurement.
 Such method is always limited by the amount of knowledge inserted both in the beam-line description, and the accuracy of the sample model.